 Postgraduate – non-finalists (those continuing to study in 2021/22) and PhD students taking postgraduate modules

-Students on postgraduate taught programmes who are continuing to study in 2021/22 will receive an email on the 2 July 2021 confirming that their finalised marks are available to view on the RISIS Portal.
+Students on postgraduate taught programmes who are continuing to study in 2021/22 will receive an email on the 2 July 2021 confirming that their module marks, for modules they have completed, are available to view on the RISIS Portal.

 Part 1 and Part 2 BA(Ed), BA CDL Finals and PGCE; NUIST Parts 0, 1 and 2

 Students on these programmes will receive an email with their results on 20 July by 12noon.

 Students on this programme will receive an email with the results on 5 August by 12noon.

 What if my results are showing as not yet available (RYNA) by the date relevant date set out above?